nodejs/admin/GITHUB_ORG_MANGEMENT_POLICY.md

 visibility of "public" threads is limited by GitHub to members of the org only, so they are not what the organization defines as public.
-Use of the "private" settings allows any team member to create a thread that is visible only to members of that team, under the assumtion that it is private, but such use is not covered by the organization's general moderation policy.
+Use of the "private" settings allows any team member to create a thread that is visible only to members of that team, under the assumption that it is private, but such use is not covered by the organization's general moderation policy.